Oreoz/watchlist/README.md

 # Watchlist 👀

-A little Node script that's used to keep prices of my Magic the Gathering watchlist up to date.
+A little Node script that's used to keep prices of my Magic: the Gathering collection up to date automatically.